Stormwater Management & NPDES

 When rain enters storm drains, it catches whatever is on the surface and carries it directly into our local bays and the Gulf of Mexico, At least 50% of the water quality problems in the United States result from storm water runoff.
 It is imperative to implement best management practices to better manage storm water runoff to protect the waters in which we fish, swim and play.

 Here are examples of items that get flushed into our water:

 Extra Instructions & Suggestions

 For more information visit our Code Enforcement page.
-Report stormwater pollution to the City of Destin, Okaloosa County Public Works or to the State of Florida.
-Finally, stay up to date on water quality in your area by checking your local water quality for your city or neighborhood.
+Report storm water pollution to the City of Destin, Okaloosa County Public Works or to the State of Florida.
+Finally, stay up to date on water quality in your area or neighborhood by checking your local water quality.